mariajdab/pay-gateway/README.md

 ### Overview

-This project attempt to create online payment platform to help e-commerces businesses.
-To show a 'real' process, we will have two servers opened: one for Bank simulation, related to bank responses, for example, to create a new transaction for card/account or validate a card information; the other server is related to the payment platform, it should be able to process payments, retrieve past payment linked to a txnUUID and make refunds.
+This project attempts to create an online payment platform to help e-commerce businesses.
+To show a 'real' process, we will have two servers opened: one for bank simulation, related to bank responses, for example, to create a new transaction for card/account or validate card information; the other server is related to the payment platform.
+It should be able to process payments, retrieve past payments linked to a txnUUID, and make refunds.

 ### Desing

 - DB Desing

 ![tables](https://github.com/mariajdab/pay-gateway/blob/main/database-diagrams.svg)

 ### API Endpoints Payment Platform